Welcome to the world of Musolomo

 Musolomo is an Audio Unit plugin for Mac OS X. It allows real-time sampling and playback in a unique way.
 Musolomo was conceived as a musicians version of the lomo camera- a quick and easy way to capture moments in time.
 However, don't be decieved.
 Musolomo is immensly powerful, accurate and flexible.

-: this is no ordinary plugin.
+BE WARNED: this is no ordinary plugin.

 If you think you can simply 'mouse around' it to get an idea of it's power, then you are wrong.
 You need some audio (live is awesome), a controller keyboard and some time.
 Because Logic Express can't send MIDI to effects and has no sidechain to send audio to instruments, it can't be used as a host for Musolomo.